 Though there are a number of legends about who truly first created Bloody Mary as a number of people have claimed that honor, what is clear is that this classic cocktail that is enjoyed by a number of people originated from Paris.

 8. The tradition of “love locks” did not start in Paris

 This might come as a surprise to so many people to learn that the tradition of love locks didn’t actually start in Paris.

 However, it’s easy to see why most people might have thought that since Paris is usually associated with love locks compared to any other place in the world.

-So if not Paris, where did this tradition start from?
-The tradition of locking padlocks started in a small town of Serbia, as a result of a failed love affair between 2 young lovers (Nada and Relja).
+So if not Paris, where did this tradition start?
+The tradition of locking padlocks started in a small town in Serbia, as a result of a failed love affair between 2 young lovers (Nada and Relja).